cloudwithax/pomice/README.md

 # Install
 To install the library, you need the lastest version of pip and minimum Python 3.8

+(Note: This library as of now does not support discord.py 2.0, you must use any version lower than discord.py 1.7.3 for this library to work properly.)

 > Stable version
 ```
 pip install pomice